 OCRmyPDF is a Python 3 application and library that adds OCR layers to PDFs.

-Optical character recognition is technology that converts images of typed or handwritten text, such as in a scanned document, to computer text that can be searched and copied.
+Optical character recognition is technology that converts images of typed or handwritten text, such as in a scanned document, to computer text that can be selected, searched and copied.

 OCRmyPDF uses Tesseract, the best available open source OCR engine, to perform OCR.